Union Budget 2026 – Direct Tax Changes Explained | Your CA Guide

 Extended Tax Holiday

-- IFSC Units: 20 out of 25 years
+- IFSC Units – 20 years out of 25 years

-- OBUs: 20 consecutive years
+- OBUs – 20 consecutive years

-- Post-holiday tax rate: 15%
+- Post-holiday concessional tax rate – 15%

 Transfer Pricing – Safe Harbour